What is the Culture 2 Culture program?

 How will I be prepared and ready to be a C2C mentor?

-If you are selected as a mentor, the International Education Office will provide you with an initial mandatory training in April.
+If you are selected as a mentor, the International Education Office will provide you with an initial mandatory training on April 16th from 6-8 PM

 How do I apply?!